OneGov/onegov-cloud/src/onegov.election_day/docs/open_data_en.md

 domain|`federation` for federal, `canton` for cantonal votes. type|`proposal`, `counter-proposal` or `tie-breaker`. group|The designation of the result.
 May be the district, the town's name divided by a slash, the city's name and the city's district divided by a slash or simply the town's name.
-This depends entirely on the canton. entity_id|The id of the municipality/locale. counted|True if the result was counted, False if the result not known yet (the voting counts are not final yet). yeas|The number of yes votes. nays|The number of no votes.
+This depends entirely on the canton. entity_id|The id of the municipality/locale.
+A value `0` represents the expats. counted|True if the result was counted, False if the result not known yet (the voting counts are not final yet). yeas|The number of yes votes. nays|The number of no votes.